NationalMuseumofDenmark/Assisted-Asset-Cropper/README.md

 # Assisted Asset Cropper

-A Node.js / Express web-app enabling assisted cropping of assets from a Canto Cumulus CIP asset management system.
+A web-application enabling assisted cropping of assets from a Canto Cumulus CIP asset management system.

+The application is written using the Node.js Express framework.

 The following is a guide getting you up to speed, which requires some dependencies - please read the "Installing dependencies" section below, if you haven't got the node runtime or want to deploy this on a clean server.